zgershuny/bball-collection/README.md

   1. complete adding a new card with slab info
   2. render the sales in the past week, month, and year
   3. beautify the pages

+Week 7 - Due 6/2/2021

+Items Completed
+  1. completed adding a new card with slab info
+  2. render the sales in the past week, month, year
+  3. beautify the pages

+Challenges
+  1. Had to break down the steps further when adding the slab to the card.
+Resolved this by doing it on the add-->info page.
+  2. Had difficulty with CSS to to not render a 404 error but resolved this due to pathing issue

+Next Steps
+  1. Continue to beautify the pages
+  2. Continue to iron out obvious bugs that would impact user quality experience (i.e. drop down menus are not rendering after searching/adding info)